alejio/alejio.github.io/content/insights/2026-01-02-fpl-first-post/index.md

 ### Phase 3: Agentic reasoning (Dec–today)

 Predictions aren't enough.
-Consider this scenario: the ML model says Haaland is 8.2 **xP** (expected points), Salah is 7.8 xP.
+Consider this scenario: the ML model says Haaland is 8.2 **xP** (expected points), Saka is 7.8 xP.
 The optimiser picks Haaland.

 But a strategic thinker might reason differently: there's a **double gameweek (DGW)** in 3 weeks, should I bank the transfer now?
 Or take a hit to avoid a price rise?
 What about **template safety** (minimising downside by covering highly-owned players) if I'm protecting rank?